alm494/sql_proxy/README.md

 A lightweight REST service designed to replace ADODB calls in legacy software systems that support web requests.
 This service streamlines database interactions while maintaining security and efficiency.

-For example, you can remove all Linux-incompatible components, such as the following items:
+For example, you can remove all Linux-incompatible components, such as the following items (1C:Enterprise example):
 ```
 Connection = New COMObject("ADODB.Connection");
 Connection.Open(ConnectionString);